 - Take one end of the garden hose out of the pool and place it in an area with level ground, where it won’t flood.

 - Frequently check the siphon to ensure the water level continues to decrease and there is no flooding.
-This method drains at a slower rate compared to an electric pump.

-- Garden hose siphons will not drain all of your pool’s water.
-Remove the hoses once the water level remains stagnant (around 6-12 inches deep).
+- Remove the hoses once the water level remains stagnant (around 6-12 inches deep).
+Garden hose siphons will not drain all of your pool’s water.

 How to Remove the Remaining Water from Your Above Ground Swimming Pool